Sarah-Burnett/ecoweb-qualtrics/README.md

 emails
 ------
-HTML for all emails and reminders
+HTML for all emails and reminders.
+Current HTML emails are separated by language.

 Where: actions and library

 ethics
 -------
-Markup and styling for information sheet and data protection 'containers'
+Markup and styling for information sheet and data protection 'containers'. <br> Also code for select all buttons

 Surveys: prescreener, parental consent, baseline